Valve-Selection Best Practices

 Valve Accessories

-Of these options, the most common considered are the solenoid valve, the limit switch for on-off valves and the positioner for modulating valves.
+Of these options, the most commonly considered are the solenoid valve, the limit switch for on-off valves, and the positioner for modulating valves.

 Solenoid valves — simple electronic devices ideal for fluid shutoff and switching in general-service applications — are connected to the actuator either directly or remotely, so compact size and reliability are of concern.
 Solenoid valves are used on every pneumatically actuated valve and are also used as automated valves for small lines between 1/4 and 2 in.
 The difference between a solenoid valve and an automated valve is that solenoid valves do not support accessories.
 Where an automated control valve would be used in a process-control application due to its ability to use an accessory switch to confirm its operation, solenoid valves would fail due to their lack of that additional functionality.